Applelo/vite-plugin-browser-sync/README.md

 ## 👨‍💻 Usage

 By default, BrowserSync will start alongside your Vite Server in `dev`.
-It uses the `proxy` mode of BrowserSync based on your Vite server options : no need to pass any options to make it works!
+It uses the `proxy` mode of BrowserSync based on your Vite server options: no need to pass any options to make it work!

 ```js
 // vite.config.js / vite.config.ts